zilishen/documentation/.github/pull_request_template.md

     - Make sure to use placeholders such as `<username>` in place of PII
   - URLs (watch for [typosquatting](https://support.microsoft.com/en-us/topic/what-is-typosquatting-54a18872-8459-4d47-b3e3-d84d9a362eb0))
   - Significant new/revised content

-  The change will require at least two (2) approvals before merging.
+  In these cases, the change will require at least two (2) approvals before merging.